RealTeeCee/DataStructureAndAlgorithm/English/Grammar/GrammarLesson/Lesson_10_PRESENT_PERFECT.md

 3. ADVERB OF TIME (PRESENT PERFECT TENSE)
 # Group 1 (Between have/has and Past Participle)
-# Just      Ever        Never           Already
+# Just      Ever        Never           Already     Still (have/has not)
-Vừa mới    Đà từng    Chưa bao giờ      Đã rồi
+Vừa mới    Đà từng    Chưa bao giờ      Đã rồi          Vẫn chưa
 + My father has just left for work.
++ He still hasn’t finished the report.

 # Group 2 (At the end of the sentence)
 #  Already   Yet      Up to now          Until now       Till now       Up to the present    So far